A vastly experienced solicitor Shaun has practised family law for more than 25 years and heads the Family team at Brodies.

 Having originally studied English and History at Edinburgh University, Lisa likes to think of herself as something of a wordsmith.

 Married with two daughters she understands the challenges faced by many clients in managing career and family life.
 Lisa is committed to alternative dispute resolution and was among the first lawyers in Scotland to train as a collaborative lawyer.
+In addition to this, Lisa is also an accredited mediator and a specialist in both family law and child law.

 Away from work, Lisa’s favourite holiday destination is Tuscany.